spacetelescope/stwcs/doc/source/headerlet_def.rst

     11      IMAGE       WCSDVARR              4     64x32        -32
     12      BINTABLE    WCSCORR                     18Fx10R

-There may be a lot of extensions appended to this FITS file, but the sum total of all these new extensions comes to approximately 100kB for ACS/WFC images, making them a fairly space efficient means of managing all the distortion and WCS information.
+There may be a lot of extensions appended to this FITS file, but the sum total of all these new extensions comes to approximately 100kB for ACS/WFC images (our sample only requires 86400 bytes), making them a space efficient means of managing all the distortion and WCS information.

 Headerlet Definition
 ====================